 Feb.
 18, 2020: Coach is teaming up with Japanese streetwear brand Bape for a collection of sneakers, leather goods, and ready-to-wear that fuses each brand’s fashion aesthetic while celebrating the attitudes of their home bases in New York and Tokyo, respectively.
-Each piece features an interpretation of Coach’s signature pattern crossed with Bape’s ape-head logo, rendered in camouflage, khaki and rainbow jacquard.
+The collab pieces feature an interpretation of Coach’s signature pattern crossed with Bape’s ape-head logo, rendered in camouflage, khaki and rainbow jacquard.
 Included in the offering is the unisex Bapesta sneaker, celebrating its 20th anniversary this year and retailing for $350.
 To underscore the connection between the brands and the fashion capitals they call home, actor and musician Quincy Brown was photographed wearing the collection in the trendy Williamsburg, Brooklyn, neighborhood, while model and songwriter Köki brought the collection to life in the Ebisu district of Shibuya in Tokyo.
 The collection will be available from Feb.
 22 on Coach.com and Bape.com, and at select Coach and Bape store locations.

 Feb.
 11, 2020: On the runway for the latest Anna Sui collection, the New York designer made a case for the continued popularity of vacation sandals.
 Teaming once again with Teva, the Anna Sui runway featured new takes on the two-strap, chunky-sole sandal, the Flatform Universal.
 In addition, the Teva x Anna Sui collection includes the cozy Ember Mid style — essentially a sneaker-boot hybrid in a plush, quilted fabric.
 To set itself apart, this time the collaboration also joined with another iconic brand, Liberty London, to apply a “Botanist’s Diary” print across the fall ’20 pieces.
 The current Teva x Anna Sui collection is available on Teva.com, with the new floral iterations arriving next fall.